gatsbyjs/gatsby/docs/docs/unit-testing.md

 If you are using TypeScript, you need to make two changes to your config.

-Update the transform in `jest.config.js` to run `jest-preprocess` on files in your project's root directory, where `<rootDir>` is kept intact as a literal string to dynamically pass the relative path to Jest:
+Update the transform in `jest.config.js` to run `jest-preprocess` on files in your project's root directory.

+**Note:** `<rootDir>` is replaced by Jest with the root directory of the project.
+Don't change it.

 ```js:title=jest.config.js
     "^.+\\.[jt]sx?$": "<rootDir>/jest-preprocess.js",